 Celluloid is also supposed to be strong material but when it comes to guitar picks I’d have to say that it is one of the least durable materials for picks.
 That being said, the celluloid picks changed rock n roll guitar playing for the good.

 History Of Celluloid Guitar Picks

-However, just like nylon suffered to the delrin material which is now probably the most popular plectrum material.
-That being said, celluloid picks remain very popular to this day and we can confirm this by the amount of famous guitarist that use/used celluloid such as Jimi Hendrix, Stevie Ray and David Gilmour.
+However, just like nylon suffered the Delrin material which is now probably the most popular plectrum material.
+That being said, celluloid picks remain very popular to this day and we can confirm this by the number of famous guitarists that use/used celluloid such as Jimi Hendrix, Stevie Ray, and David Gilmour.

 How Do Celluloid Picks Sound?

 To my ear, celluloid is definitely on the brighter side when it comes to tone along with its sharp attack.
 This is very often the same characteristic given to describe Delrin guitar picks.